ms8r/nxdoc/docs/confignx.rst

 community” or commercial distributors and are available for download and installation from designated repository servers.
 These repositories also maintain all the dependencies between different packages.
-When you request an application from a repository the process (which is explained further below) will automatically check if there are any subsidiary packages that the requested application relies on and which have not been installed on your system yet.
+When you request an application from a repository, the process (which is explained further below) will automatically check if there are any subsidiary packages that the requested application relies on and which have not been installed on your system yet.
 It will then include these subsidiary